danielvarab/udk-exercises/session_3/readme.md

 ## Exercises

 ### Exercise 1
 Write a function `price_with_taxes(price, tax_rate)` that takes in two arguments: `price` and `tax_rate`.
 The function should return the price with taxes included.
-Assume that the tax rate is given as a percentage.
+Assume that the tax rate is given as a percentage (meaning between 0 and 1).

 An example.
 If the price is 10 (euros perhaps) and the tax rate is 20%, then the function should return the number 12.
 ```python